chgibb/PHATDocs/docs/docs/latest/circularVisualization.md

 Custom contigs are free to edit as you see fit.
 You can change their fill colour, text colour, name, vertical adjustment, start and end positions as well as delete them.

 Hover over the contig you want to edit until it becomes highlighted, then left click.
 Click "Save Changes" in the resulting dialog box to save your changes to the contig.
 Click "Cancel", or click away to cancel.
+Contigs can also be edited by clicking "Figure Options", "Edit Contigs" to see the full list of contigs in the figure.
+Click on the name of a contig to edit it.

 ![PHAT Edited Contig](https://chgibb.github.io//PHATDocs/docs/latest/EditedContig.png)